Here I have compiled all that I know and have learned about the various operations of the railroads in Delaware, organized by railroad.

 Many unit trains run down to the Delmarva as well. the 400 and 500 series trains are grain loads and empties bound for the Delmarva Central Railroad and 600 series trains are normally unit ethanol trains for the Delaware City refinery.
 (Except 62W and 63W, they are bound for the Delmarva Central)

-HA-1: Harrington -> Clayton (NS interchange) [Tuesday - Saturday, usually leaves Harrington after 11:00]
+HA-1: Harrington -> Clayton (NS interchange) [Monday - Saturday, on duty at 11:00 AM]

-HA-2: Harrington -> Seaford [On duty at midnight]
+HA-2: Harrington -> Seaford [On duty at 9:00 PM]

-HA-3: Harrington -> Dagsboro [On duty at 10:00 PM weekdays]
+HA-3: Harrington -> Dagsboro [On duty at 8:00 PM weekdays + Sunday]

 HA-5: HA-3 relief crew